-I’ve been meaning to write this post for a long time and finally had the time while the kids are napping and I am (ironically) sipping a Chia Seed Energy Drink (recipe below).
+I’ve been planning to write this post for a long time and finally had the time while the kids are napping and I am (ironically) sipping a Chia Seed Energy Drink.
 If you don’t already use chia seeds, you are missing out!

 Not only are they gluten/grain free naturally, but one tablespoon of Chia Seeds has more calcium than a glass of milk, more Omega-3s than Salmon, and more antioxidants than blueberries.
 Perfect?
 Almost… they do get stuck in your teeth if you chew them plain (ask me how I know that!).